Use LLM evaluation tools¶

 If a response from the LLM is blocked by multiple configured moderations, the message for each triggered moderation appears, replacing the LLM response, in the chat.
 If you configure descriptive moderation messages, this can provide a complete list of reasons for blocking the LLM response.

-Add evaluation datasets
+Add evaluation datasets¶

 To enable evaluation dataset metrics and aggregated metrics, add one or more evaluation datasets to the playground.

-Add evaluation dataset In the Add evaluation dataset panel, select an existing dataset from the Data Registry table, or upload a new dataset:
+Dataset addition method Description Add evaluation dataset In the Add evaluation dataset panel, select an existing dataset from the Data Registry table, or upload a new dataset: - Click Upload to register and select a new dataset from your local filesystem.

 Generate synthetic data Enter a Dataset name, select an LLM, set Vector database, Vector database version, and the Language to use when creating synthetic data.
 Then, click Generate data.
-For more information, see Generate synthetic datasets.
+For more information, see Generate synthetic datasets. -

-3. After you add an evaluation dataset, it appears on the Evaluation datasets tab of the LLM Evaluation and moderation page, where you can click Open dataset to view the data.
+After you add an evaluation dataset, it appears on the Evaluation datasets tab of the Evaluation and moderation page, where you can click Open dataset to view the data.
 You can also click the Actions menu to Edit evaluation dataset or Delete evaluation dataset:

 How are synthetic datasets generated?